 Wisdom Tooth Removal Process at Tsawwassen Family Dental

-Before having your wisdom teeth removed, you will need to come in for an evaluation.
+Before having your wisdom teeth removed, you will need to come in to our clinic in Tsawwassen, Delta for an evaluation.
 At this appointment, we will conduct an oral examination and take x-rays of your mouth so that our oral surgeons can assess the position of your wisdom teeth and determine whether they are currently causing problems or are likely to do so in the future.

 Fully erupted wisdom teeth can be extracted the same way as other teeth.
 This is easier than extracting a wisdom tooth that is impacted or not completely erupted, so sometimes your dentist will advise you to wait for a wisdom tooth to grow in fully before having it removed.

 Wisdom teeth that are impacted or embedded in the jawbone and beneath the gums are a bit more complicated to remove.
 Your dentist will need to make an incision in the gum and then remove the piece of jawbone that is overtop of the tooth.
 It is common to remove the tooth in small sections at a time as opposed to all at once in this situation in order to minimize the amount of bone that needs to be removed in order to make room for the extraction.

 At Tsawwassen Family Dental, wisdom-teeth removal is usually performed under oral sedation and local anesthesia.
 Once the teeth have been extracted, the gum is sutured back up.
 We will then place some gauze in your mouth and ask you to bite down on it to help control bleeding.
 After the procedure, you will rest under our supervision until you are ready to go home.
 When you leave, you will be provided with a postoperative kit that includes instructions for recovery, a prescription for pain medication, antibiotics, and a follow-up appointment for the following week if needed.